preda-devteam/OctopuSwap/README.md

 # OctopusSwap: AMM Parallelization Demo on Sui

 ## Project Overview
+OctopuSwap is Sui's first parallel AMM.

+OctopuSwap is a parallel AMM that restructures a single liquidity pool using multiple parallel shared objects for parallelized transaction, enabling faster and cheaper transactions.

 This project demonstrates a parallelized AMM swap protocol implementation on Sui blockchain, featuring: